esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_medical_imaging.md

 Although there are tendancies to use certain technologies, or modalities to awnser certain clinical questions, many modalities may provide information of interest in terms of research questions.
-In order to work with digital images at scale we need to use computing.
+In order to work with digital images at scale we need to use information technology.
 We will recieve imaging in certain kinds of files.
 For example an X-ray will usually be kept at the hospital in DICOM format, but the image itself, the 2D arrays will be in a JPEG inside the DICOM.
 Understanding all the kinds of files we are dealing with and how the images inside them were generated can help us approach them computationally.

 Conceptually, we can think of medical images as signals.
-These signals need various kinds of processing before they are 'readable' to humans or many of the algorithms we write.
+These signals need various kinds of processing before they are 'readable' by humans or by many of the algorithms we write.

 While thinking about how the information from these signals are stored in different file types may seem less exciting than what the "true information" or final diagnosis from the image was, it is neccesarry to understand this to make the best algorithms possible.
 For example, a lot of hospital images are essentially JPEGs.
 This has implications in terms of image quality as we manipulate and resize the images.